 The diagram below shows the CMHL's governance and committee structures, established in 2020, to replace our establishment governance bodies.

 NorthWestern Mental Health is the auspicing organisation for this initiative.
-The CMHL also works in collaboration with the Department of Health and Human Services, Victoria (DHHS), and the Workforce Reference Group functions as an advisory group.
+The CMHL also works in collaboration with the Department of Health Victoria (DH), and the Workforce Reference Group functions as an advisory group.

 - The CMHL Governance Leadership Committee (GLC) provides strategic advice and decision-making for CMHL operations.